Delightful Weekend in Savannah Itinerary

 Cathedral Basilica of St. John the Baptist

 In addition to looking for all the best art when we travel, we enjoy visiting historical and prominent places of worship.
 St. John the Baptist is open for visitors.
 They suggested a $3 per adult cash donation, which we were glad to make.
-They do allow photography of the interior but for personal use only.
+They did allow photography of the interior while we were there, but for personal use only.

 Dinner at Vic’s on the River

 After a day of walking through Savannah, we were looking forward to a nice, quiet dinner with a view of the River.
 We made reservations for Vic’s on the River (26 E Bay St).
-They offer valet parking, which we appreciated to help us make our reservation on time.
+They offered valet parking, which we appreciated, to help us make our reservation on time.

 You can also get to the restaurant through Vic’s Coffee Bar on River Street.
-Just take the elevator up to the fourth floor.
 The food and service were outstanding, and I would highly recommend this restaurant, particularly for a special occasion.

 Take a walk in Forsyth Park